The-Curious-Kartik/Cybersecurity/README.md

 - The differences between **symmetric and asymmetric encryption**.
 - Why algorithms like **DES, 3DES, MD5, and SHA-1** are now obsolete.
 - An introduction to stronger algorithms like **AES** and **SHA-256**, which are widely used today.

+---

+## Week 5
+This week, I moved from reading theory to watching live demonstrations of real-world ethical hacking.
+I started learning how to use Kali Linux as an attacker machine and got familiar with basic tools and workflows hackers use every day.

+### My Curiosity
+I was eager to understand:
+How hackers actually use tools like Kali Linux in live environments.
+What the basic workflow of an ethical hacker looks like in action.
+How a lab environment helps simulate safe and legal hacking scenarios.

+### Things I Learned
+How to navigate and use Kali Linux for penetration testing.
+The basics of ethical hacking: information gathering, scanning, and vulnerability assessment.
+How professional hackers chain tools together to simulate attacks.
+Why it’s essential to learn in a controlled lab environment instead of the real world.

+---